 Use ACD Queues to Improve Customer Service and Gain Business Intelligence

 ACD queues help businesses answer incoming calls in an orderly fashion, especially when call volume is high.
-While ring groups do distribute incoming calls among the members of the group, they don’t offer a great solution for when all group members on busy on calls.
+While ring groups do distribute incoming calls among the members of the group, they don’t offer a great solution for when all group members are busy on calls.
 With ring groups, any new calls that arrive in the group are sent to the specified failover location, which is usually a voicemail box.
 If the caller chooses not to leave a message, you’ve just lost a sale or support experience.

 ACD queues provide a simple yet effective solution to this by holding callers in line until a rep becomes available.
 That means more chances to close sales leads and more opportunities to delight your customers by resolving their support issues!